heikoburau/QuantumExpression/Readme.md

 - Natural syntax for composing arbitrary operators like Hamiltonians or observables.
 - Convertable to dense or sparse matrices.
 - Superior memory efficiency compared to sparse matrices for quasi-local operators.
-- Specific functions like unitrary rotation, hermitian conjugation, partial trace, etc. included.
+- Specific functions like unitrary rotation, hermitian conjugation, Jordan-Wigner transformation, partial trace, etc. included.

 Installation